 A The common green capsid attacks a wide range of plants.
 These include vegetables (like beans and potatoes), most tree and bush fruits (especially apples, raspberries and blackcurrants), herbaceous plants (like salvia), trees (such as magnolia), climbers (eg clematis) and shrubs (eg caryopteris, forsythia, fuchsia, hydrangea and roses).
 They can attack and stunt seedlings, and bedding plants, pelargoniums, dahlias and chrysanthemums are often damaged.

-Q Are all these plants at risk at the same time?
+Q Are all these plants at risk from capsid bugs at the same time?

 A Trees and shrubs are host to overwintering capsid eggs, so the newly hatched nymphs feed on them first during April and May.
 The nymphs then move to herbaceous plants, on which they feed until June and July when they develop into adults.

 Q What plants do the tarnished bugs attack?